Illya Marchenko: 2020–2021: Eight Challenger title

 After struggling for the entirety of 2020, which included in the beginning of the season a cancelled Challenger final due to COVID-19 concerns in Bergamo, Italy Marchenko was able to once again find success at the 2021 Biella Challenger Indoor, also in Italy a year later.
 He defeated the fifth seed and former World No. 24 Martin Kližan in straight sets in the first round.
 In the quarterfinals he won a tight three-setter against fourth seed Lorenzo Giustino.
 In the semifinals he defeated the second seed Federico Gaio 7–5, 6–1.
 In the final, Marchenko upset the top seed and former World No. 1 Andy Murray 6–2, 6–4 to win his first ATP Challenger-level title since 2019.

-2022–2024: Tenth Challenger title, BJK captain nomination
+2022–2024: Tenth Challenger title

 At the 2023 Hamburg Ladies & Gents Cup Marchenko defeated top seed Dennis Novak to lift his tenth Challenger title.